DeanFac/facultyhandbook/docs/administration/leaves.md

 # Leaves

-* Prefixing/ Suffixing - If you have **holidays** before/ after your leave, you can prefix/suffix them while you apply for leave in workflow.
+**Prefixing/ Suffixing** - If you have **holidays** before/ after your leave, you can prefix/suffix them while you apply for leave in workflow.
 These holidays will **NOT** be counted against your leave.

 All leaves have to be applied through workflow and approved by HoD.

 1. Workflow :arrow_right: Human Resources :arrow_right: Leave and Vacation
 2. For national and international travel using Special Casual Leave (SCL) for professional purposes, Workflow :arrow_right: Main Accounts :arrow_right: Travel :arrow_right: Natl & Intl Travel
    - When applying for any professional visit, you are required to attach the invitation letter on workflow.
+   - NOC for VISA has to be applied on Workflow :arrow_right: Human Resource :arrow_right: Apply for NOC
+   - If it is a professional visit, attach invitation and mention source of funding (CPDA, Project, etc.)

    {: .important }
    Only after you receive a Permission-cum-Relief letter from Admin1 are you allowed to travel abroad for professional/personal visits.
+Apply at least 2 weeks before travel date.

 4. For project-related travel using ICSR SCL, workflow :arrow_right: ICSR :arrow_right: Travel